sblAtGitHub/knapsack/README.md

 # knapsack
 Implementation of Merkle-Hellman Knapsack Cryptosystem

--the first task is to implement some helper functions in knapsackLib
+- the first task is to implement some helper functions in knapsackLib